hypar-io/BuildingBlocks/Roof/RoofByDXF/README.md

 # Roof By DXF

-Creates a Roof from a DXF Polyline and supplied elevation and thickness.
+Generates a Roof from a DXF Polyline and supplied elevation and thickness values.

 |Input Name|Type|Description|
 |---|---|---|